 Why Consider Australian Shepherds

-At first glace she was just a big puff of black and white fur.
-How could you not love that blue eyed puppy?
+At first glance, she was just a big puff of black and white fur.
+How could you not love that blue-eyed puppy?
 If you have space to let the Australian Shepherd roam freely and safe she is the perfect dog for you.
 The time you spend with the animal is crucial for keeping the dog happy and healthy.
 The Australian Shepherd needs to be a part of your daily life because she is such an intelligent breed.
 Consider the Australian shepherd because this bred is intelligent and loyal.
 Because she is so smart she can tell if you are being true.
 Below are my top reasons to consider Australian Shepherds:

 - Easy to work with